Agkistrodon: Description

-Members of this genus have a number of features in common.
+Members of the genus Agkistrodon have a number of features in common.
 All species have a relatively broad head with short fangs.
 A loreal scale is present, except in A. piscivorus.
 Usually, nine large symmetrical platelike scales are on the crown of the head, but in all species, these are often irregularly fragmented or have sutures, especially in A. bilineatus.
 All have a sharply defined canthus rostralis and a vertically elliptical pupil.
-Usually eight (6-10) supralabial scales and usually 10-11 (8-13) sublabials are present.
-The dorsal scales are mostly keeled and at midbody number 21-25 (usually 23), while A. piscivorus has 23-27 (usually 25).
-The snake has 127-157 ventral scales and 36-71 subcaudals.
+Usually eight (6–10) supralabial scales and usually 10–11 (8–13) sublabials are present.
+The dorsal scales are mostly keeled and at midbody number 21–25 (usually 23), while A. piscivorus has 23–27 (usually 25).
+The snake has 127–157 ventral scales and 36–71 subcaudals.
 Of the latter, some may be divided.
 The anal scale is single.
-All have a color pattern of 10-20 dark crossbands on a lighter ground color, although sometimes the crossbands are staggered as half bands on either side of the body.
+All have a color pattern of 10–20 dark crossbands on a lighter ground color, although sometimes the crossbands are staggered as half bands on either side of the body.

 The phylogeny of the species has long been controversial.
 Studies based on morphological and venom characteristics support the idea that A. bilineatus and A. contortrix are more closely related.
 However, an analysis of mitochondrial DNA, as well as more recent molecular studies, have concluded that A. bilineatus and A. piscivorus are sister taxa, with A. contortrix being a sister species to them both.

 Geographic range

-They are found in North America from the northeastern and central United States southward through peninsular Florida and southwestern Texas, and in Central America on the Atlantic versant from Tamaulipas and Nuevo León southward to the Yucatan Peninsula, Belize, and Guatemala.
+Agkistrodon species are found in North America from the northeastern and central United States southward through peninsular Florida and southwestern Texas, and in Central America on the Atlantic versant from Tamaulipas and Nuevo León southward to the Yucatan Peninsula, Belize, and Guatemala.
 They are seen along the Pacific coastal plain and lower foothills from Sonora south through Guatemala, El Salvador, Honduras, and Nicaragua to northwestern Costa Rica.

 Behavior

-All are semiaquatic to terrestrial and are often found near sources of water.
+All Agkistrodon species are semiaquatic to terrestrial and are often found near sources of water.
 However, A. contortrix and A. bilineatus are also found in dry habitats, often far from permanent streams or ponds.

 Reproduction

-The members of this genus are all ovoviviparous.
+The members of the genus Agkistrodon are all ovoviviparous.

 A 2012 study found that they are not only capable of parthenogenesis (asexual reproduction), but that litters created without a male may account for up to 5% of litters in the wild, even in areas that have males present.
 This phenomenon had previously only been observed in captive populations.